SATVIK-SHANKAR/blogApp/README.md

 ## 🚀 Overview
 BlogApp is a **full-stack blogging web application** designed to provide a seamless experience for bloggers and readers.
 Users can create, edit, and delete blogs, while readers can explore and engage with content.
 Built with modern web technologies, BlogApp ensures **speed, scalability, and security**.

+# 🚀 BlogApp – Initial Testing Version

+This is the **initial testing version** of BlogApp, a full-stack blogging web application.
+Features are still being developed, and the project is not yet fully functional.
+Expect updates and improvements soon! 🚀

 ## ✨ Features
 - 🖊 **Create, Edit & Delete** blogs
 - 📖 **Read blogs** with a user-friendly UI